 Enhanced Test Panel for Monoclonal Gammopathy: Finding the Fingerprint

-- Monoclonal Gammopathy Monitoring, or MMOGA, to monitor patients with monoclonal gammopathies.
+- Monoclonal Gammopathy, Monitoring, Serum, or TMOGA, to monitor patients with monoclonal gammopathies.
 This panel isn’t recommended for screening or establishing a first-time diagnosis of monoclonal gammopathy.

 SMOGA, which follows the guidelines of the International Myeloma Working Group, includes not only serum protein electrophoresis but also analysis of free light chains.
 That analysis can detect certain M proteins that increase the risk of abnormal-protein buildup in the body’s organs—a condition known as immunoglobulin light chain amyloidosis, or AL amyloidosis.

 “Amyloidosis is a life-threatening disease.
 Having this biomarker for AL amyloidosis allows health care providers to think much more aggressively about amyloid when following patients with monoclonal gammopathy,” Dr. Dispenzieri says.